IN THIS ARTICLE:

 The left panel displays all themes that were detected in your Comments arranged by count (e.g. from highest to lowest frequency.)

-You can also add or remove themes to any comment by clicking Edit Themes.
-Click the X on a theme to remove it or type in the text you would like to add.
+You can also add themes of your own or remove the automated theme for any comment by clicking Edit Themes.
+Type in the theme you would like to add and click Save to add a theme.
+To remove a theme, click the X by the theme you would like to remove.
 You are not limited to adding one of the themes our software detects; you can add any text that helps you categorize your comments.

 The Response Rate report shows the survey participation rate over time.